porchlogic/porchLogic/README.md

 ### about
-porchLogic will launch publicly soon as a MIT-licensed repo, so that it can grow as a visual language and interface.
+porchLogic will launch publicly soon as an MIT-licensed repo, so that it can grow as a visual language and interface.

-porchLogic is using SourceCred to analyze the graph of contributions to this project.
+porchLogic is using SourceCred to analyze the graph of contributions to this project:

 ### current scores